 As a blogger you might be able to control what you put out, but you can never control how it’s received.

-I find it scary and weird to think of people consuming my work, and, unless it’s Snapchat (which lists your viewers names), you never really know who is.
+I find it scary and weird to think of people consuming my work, and, never really knowing who is.

 I was at a travel blogger conference recently and one speaker said she would never work with bloggers who drink on Snapchat.
 This struck a chord with me as I did / do, and I knew that ‘some’ people wouldn’t appreciate it but my justification was that Snapchat was meant to be real life.
 And drinking was and is a part of my real life and most people my age.